nils-mathieu/piscine-rust/module-03.md

 And that would work!
 But wouldn't it be easier to simply provide a way to call the `successor` method multiple times with only one function call?

 Add the `nth_successor` method to the `Successor` trait.
-That method should be automatically implemented for every type currently implementing that trait.
+That method must be automatically implemented for every type currently implementing that trait.
 In other words, the new method you just added must not break any of the existing implementations.